elestilo/el./WP-CLI-commands.md

 - `categories`
 - `tags`

-<div id="create-product-dimensions-fields">Dimensions fields:</div>
+<a name="create-product-dimensions-fields"></a>Dimensions fields:

 - `dimensions.length`
 - `dimensions.width`
 - `dimensions.height`
 - `dimensions.unit`

-<div id="create-product-images-fields">Images is an array in which element can be set by specifying its index:</div>
+<a name="create-product-images-fields"></a>Images is an array in which element can be set by specifying its index:

 - `images`
 - `images.size`